suhock/php-dependency-injection/README.md

 # Dependency Injection Library for PHP

-The Suhock PHP Dependency Injection library provides a highly customizable dependency injection framework for projects running on PHP 8.1 or later.
-This library focuses on facilitating sound object-oriented practices, testing, refactoring, and static analysis by emphasizing factory methods and class constructors as the primary means of building complex dependencies.
-By design the framework can only resolve and inject `object` type dependencies and does not rely on configuration files or arbitrary identifiers for the container specification.
+The PHP Dependency Injection library provides a customizable dependency injection framework for projects running on PHP 8.1 or later.

 ```php
 $container = new Suhock\DependencyInjection\Container();